Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 The Master Program of Composition is an international program conducted in English.

 Students must be proficient in spoken and written English in the academic context.
-If there is doubt concerning language skills, applicants may be required to submit evidence of English proficiency.
+In case the admission committee has doubts regarding the applicant's competence, he / she may be required to Submit evidence of English proficiency.